Getting started for international students

 Arrival registration process for degree-seeking students:

-• Visit the Admissions Office during the first week of February (from Monday to Friday, 13:00–16:00)
+• Visit the Admissions Office during the last week of August (from Monday to Friday, 13:00–16:00).
+The last day to register your arrival is Monday, August 31, 2026.

-Location: UT Main Building, Ülikooli Street 18, Rooms 132 and 133, Tartu
+Location: UT Main Building, Ülikooli Street 18, Rooms 132 and 133, Tartu.

 Additional requirements for degree-seeking students: